GeekBoy02/csChat/README.md

     - Location Generator
     - reload Quests from Json file at request
     - fight Local Enemies
-    - fix using multiple items with !i and !use

 ## Attributes
 - Speed:        decides who strikes first, is the "attack value"